Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

    sequence of DTMF tones (eg. '123') which will be played one after the other.

-The specified call must be either in Connected or Ringing state, otherwise invoking this API will have no effect.
+The specified call must be either in Connected, Ringing, or Early Media state, otherwise invoking this API will have no effect.

 The tones will be sent as out-of-band tones if supported by the call, otherwise they will be added in-band to the call's audio.

+The progress of the operation will be tracked via the [call:operation][19] event.

 **Parameters**